-A wide range of behaviors falls within the general definition of prohibited HDSM under this Policy.
+A wide range of behaviors falls within the general definition of prohibited HDSM under this Policy - including those that are neither severe, nor pervasive.
 Key determining factors are that the behavior is unwelcome, based on a protected category, and is reasonably perceived as offensive and objectionable under both a subjective and objective assessment of the conduct.

-Under this Policy a single, isolated incident of harassment alone may create a hostile environment if the incident is sufficiently severe.
+Regarding hostile environment harassment, a single, isolated incident of harassment alone may create a hostile environment if the incident is sufficiently severe.
 The more severe the conduct, the less need there is to show a repetitive series of incidents to create a hostile environment, particularly if the harassment is physical.
 The determination of whether an environment is hostile must be based on all of the circumstances.
 These circumstances could include, but are not limited to: